-This is a family law case concerning the ability of courts to make retroactive child support orders.
+This is a family law case concerning the ability of courts to retroactively change a child support order after a child has reached adulthood.

 The parties resided together as common law spouses for four years, during which time they had a child together.
 After the end of the relationship, their daughter lived with Ms Michel.
 Child support had originally been set by an order of the provincial court, and this order was varied in 2001 on consent.
 The amount of child support to be paid by Mr. Graydon was agreed to on the basis of his income at that time.
 Mr. Graydon refused Ms. Michel’s request that there be an annual review of the child support amount.
 No review of the amount of child support owing by Mr. Graydon was conducted for the period of time that their daughter was a child.
 In 2012, Mr. Graydon was granted an order canceling the child support on the ground that their daughter had reached the age of majority, had completed schooling and was working.
 Ms. Michel applied for a retroactive increase of child support back to 2001 relying on section 152 of BC’s Family Law Act.